Packed ICUs, crowded crematoriums: COVID roils Chinese towns

 “They say there’s no beds here,” she barked into her phone.

-As China grapples with its first-ever national COVID wave, emergency wards in small cities and towns southwest of Beijing are overwhelmed.
-Intensive care units are turning away ambulances, relatives of sick people are searching for open beds, and patients are slumped on benches in hospital corridors and lying on floors for a lack of beds.
+As China grapples with its first-ever national COVID-19 wave, emergency wards in small cities and towns southwest of Beijing are overwhelmed.
+Emergency rooms are turning away ambulances, relatives of sick people are searching for open beds, and patients are slumped on benches in hospital corridors and lying on floors for a lack of beds.

 Yao’s elderly mother-in-law had fallen ill a week ago with the coronavirus.
 They went first to a local hospital, where lung scans showed signs of pneumonia.
-But the hospital couldn’t handle COVID cases, Yao was told.
+But the hospital couldn’t handle serious COVID-19 cases, Yao was told.
 She was told to go to larger hospitals in adjacent counties.

 As Yao and her husband drove from hospital to hospital, they found all the wards were full.
 Zhuozhou Hospital, an hour’s drive from Yao’s hometown, was the latest disappointment.

-Yao charged towards the check-in counter, past wheelchairs frantically moving elderly patients .
+Yao charged toward the check-in counter, past wheelchairs frantically moving elderly patients.
 Yet again, she was told the hospital was full, and that she would have to wait.

 “I’m furious,” Yao said, tearing up, as she clutched the lung scans from the local hospital.
 “I don’t have much hope.
 We’ve been out for a long time and I’m terrified because she’s having difficulty breathing.”

-Over two days, AP journalists visited five hospitals and two crematoriums in towns and small cities in Baoding and Langfang prefectures, in central Hebei province.
-The area was the epicenter of one of China’s first outbreaks after the state loosened COVID controls in November and December.
+Over two days, Associated Press journalists visited five hospitals and two crematoriums in towns and small cities in Baoding and Langfang prefectures, in central Hebei province.
+The area was the epicenter of one of China’s first outbreaks after the state loosened COVID-19 controls in November and December.
 For weeks, the region went quiet, as people fell ill and stayed home.

 Many have now recovered.
 Today, markets are bustling, diners pack restaurants and cars are honking in snarling traffic, even as the virus is spreading in other parts of China.
 In recent days, headlines in state media said the area is “ starting to resume normal life.”

 But life in central Hebei’s emergency wards and crematoriums is anything but normal.
 Even as the young go back to work and lines at fever clinics shrink, many of Hebei’s elderly are falling into critical condition.
-As they overrun ICUs and funeral homes, it could be a harbinger of what's to come for the rest of China.
+As they overrun intensive care units and funeral homes, it could be a harbinger of what's to come for the rest of China.

-The Chinese government has reported only seven COVID deaths since restrictions were loosened dramatically on Dec.
+The Chinese government has reported only seven COVID-19 deaths since restrictions were loosened dramatically on Dec.
 7, bringing the country’s total toll to 5,241.
-On Tuesday, a Chinese health official said that China only counts deaths from pneumonia or respiratory failure in its official COVID-19 death toll, a narrow definition that excludes many deaths that would be attributed to COVID in other places.
+On Tuesday, a Chinese health official said that China only counts deaths from pneumonia or respiratory failure in its official COVID-19 death toll, a narrow definition that excludes many deaths that would be attributed to COVID-19 in other places.

-Experts have forecast between a million and 2 million deaths in China next year, and the World Health Organization warned that Beijing’s way of counting would “underestimate the true death toll.”
+Experts have forecast between a million and 2 million deaths in China through the end of next year, and a top World Health Organization official warned that Beijing’s way of counting would “underestimate the true death toll.”

-At Baoding No. 2 Hospital, in Zhuozhou, Wednesday, patients thronged the hallway of the emergency ward.
-Patients were breathing with the help of respirators.
+At Baoding No. 2 Hospital in Zhuozhou on Wednesday, patients thronged the hallway of the emergency ward.
+The sick were breathing with the help of respirators.
 One woman wailed after doctors told her that a loved one had died.

-The ICU was so crowded, ambulances were turned away.
+The ER was so crowded, ambulances were turned away.
 A medical worker shouted at relatives wheeling in a patient from an arriving ambulance.

 “There’s no oxygen or electricity in this corridor!” the worker exclaimed.
 “If you can’t even give him oxygen, how can you save him?”

-Note: This story was first published on Dec.
-24, 2022.
-It was updated on Dec.
-26, 2022, to correct that ambulances pulled up to the emergency wards of the Baoding No. 2 Hospital and the Langfang No. 4 People’s Hospital, not the intensive care units.